dadounsamira/stock-analysis/README.md

  We can conclude that 2017 was a great year for the green energy industry.

- Here is the graphic that shows .
+ Here is the graphics that shows the results .

 ![here](/Resources/VBA%20performance%202017.png)